Skip to Content

 Siberian Cat Patterns

-Siberian cats come in multiple patterns.
-These vary from the classic blotched style pattern to striped mackerel to a mix of stripes and spots to shaded tabby patterns.
-Siberian cats also come in solid colors – like our own black Siberian cat Alexei.
+The pattern types of Siberian cats vary a lot.
+They can range from the classic blotched style pattern to striped mackerel to a mix of stripes and spots to shaded tabby designs.

-Another pattern option is the “Neva Masquerade” as mentioned above.
-Neva Masquerade Siberian cats only have color on their faces, legs and tails.
-Their body will be pale and they also have blue eyes.
+Another pattern option is the “Neva Masquerade,” as mentioned above.
+Neva Masquerade Siberian cats only have color on their faces, legs, and tails.
+Their body will be pale, and they will also have blue eyes.

 Neva masquerade Siberian cat